conda-forge/cfep/cfep-21.md

 ## Abstract

-Bioconda (BC) and Conda Forge (CF) have occasionally transferred package recipes between them.
+Bioconda (BC) and conda-forge (CF) have occasionally transferred package recipes between them.
 The `strict` channel priority recommended to BC users and used when building packages on the BC channel poses an issue when transfers occur, especially in the CF-to-BC direction.
 This proposal aims to define a policy for standard procedure when such transfers occur.
 Included in this is the introduction